hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 y = tf.nn.softmax(tf.matmul(x, W) + b)
 ```

-We define our loss function to measure how poorly this model performs on images with known labels.
-We use the a specific form called the [cross entropy loss](https://jamesmccaffrey.wordpress.com/2013/11/05/why-you-should-use-cross-entropy-error-instead-of-classification-error-or-mean-squared-error-for-neural-network-classifier-training/).
+We define our loss function to measure how poorly this model performs
+on images with known labels.
+We use the a specific form called the
+[cross entropy loss][cross-entropy-reason].

 ```python
 cross_entropy = tf.reduce_mean(-tf.reduce_sum(y_*tf.log(y), reduction_indices=[1]))
 ```

-Using the magic of blackbox optimisation algorithms provided by TensorFlow, we can define a single step of the stochastic gradient descent optimiser (to improve our parameters for our score function and reduce the loss) in one line of code.
+Using the magic of blackbox optimisation algorithms provided by
+TensorFlow, we can define a single step of the stochastic gradient
+descent optimiser (to improve our parameters for our score function
+and reduce the loss) in one line of code.

 ```python